root-project/cling/README.md

 ##DESCRIPTION
 Cling is an interactive C++ interpreter, built on top of Clang and LLVM compiler infrastructure.
-Cling realizes the read-print-evaluate-loop concept, in order to leverage rapid application development.
+Cling realizes the [read-eval-print loop (REPL)](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) concept, in order to leverage rapid application development.
 Implemented as a small extension to LLVM and Clang, the interpreter reuses their strengths such as the praised concise and expressive compiler diagnostics.

 ### Further information & demos
   Please note that some of the resources are rather old and most of the stated limitations are outdated.